wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 }
 ```

-Not too much changing here it's still as simple as it was before except now we're set an `Authorization` header too.
+Not too much changing here - it's still as simple as it was before except now we're setting an `Authorization` header too.

 ## Creating the `getAuthToken` and `fetchAuthToken` functions.

-Next, we'll create a new function called getAuthToken.
-This function is similar to the getSessionToken function but has some key differences due to the way session tokens and auth tokens handle renewal.
-Starting with the following mutation.
+Next, we'll create a new function called `getAuthToken`.
+This function is similar to the `getSessionToken` function but has some key differences due to the way session tokens and auth tokens handle renewal.
+Start with the following mutation.

 ```javascript
 import { gql } from '@apollo/client';